-- Students that have successfully completed a large part of their pre-master program during the first half-year of their studies and would be at a demonstrable disadvantage should they be required to wait for the completion of the pre-master prior to joining the master program, can apply for a special permission of the Examinations Committee to follow master study's components: - Students should have to pass all courses during the first half year to be eligible for this exception. - Students following a 30 EC pre-master program that can be followed within half a year are not eligible. - Maximum of 15 EC of master study's components can be approved. - The eligible courses have to be determined in advance. - The application should be discussed with and submitted to the study adviser, Dr. Natasha Stash (see below).
-The Examination Committee decides whether the application can be approved. - Please note that the course you register for, determines the regulations you have to follow (see Section 1.3).
-You should consult OASE and check whether the course you intend to take is a Bachelor College course or a Graduate School course.
+Students that have successfully completed a large part of their pre-master program during the first half-year of their studies and would be at a demonstrable disadvantage should they be required to wait for the completion of the pre-master prior to joining the master program, can apply for a special permission of the Examinations Committee to follow master study's components:

+- Students should have to pass all courses during the first half year to be eligible for this exception. - Students following a 30 EC pre-master program that can be followed within half a year are not eligible. - Maximum of 15 EC of master study's components can be approved. - The eligible courses have to be determined in advance. - The application should be discussed with and submitted to the study advisor, Dr. Natasha Stash (see below). - Please note that the course you register for, determines the regulations you have to follow (see Section 1.4).
+You should consult OSIRIS and check whether the course you intend to take is a Bachelor College course or a Graduate School course. - Successful completion of the pre-master program grants admission to the corresponding master program.
+Pre-master graduates cannot be admitted to international programs (EIT Embedded Systems, EIT Data Science, Erasmus Joint Master Degree: Big Data Management and Analytics).